dave-anand/terraform-best-practices/naming.md

 ## Variables

 1. Don't reinvent the wheel in resource modules: use `name`, `description`, and `default` value for variables as defined in the "Argument Reference" section for the resource you are working with.
-2. Support for validation in variables is rather limited (e.g. can't access other variables or do lookups).
+2. Support for validation in variables is rather limited (e.g. can't access other variables or do lookups if using a version before Terraform `1.9`).
 Plan accordingly because in many cases this feature is useless.
 3. Use the plural form in a variable name when type is `list(...)` or `map(...)`.
 4. Order keys in a variable block like this: `description` , `type`, `default`, `validation`.
 5. Always include `description` on all variables even if you think it is obvious (you will need it in the future).
+Use the same wording as the upstream documentation when applicable.
 6. Prefer using simple types (`number`, `string`, `list(...)`, `map(...)`, `any`) over specific type like `object()` unless you need to have strict constraints on each key.
 7. Use specific types like `map(map(string))` if all elements of the map have the same type (e.g. `string`) or can be converted to it (e.g. `number` type can be converted to `string`).
 8. Use type `any` to disable type validation starting from a certain depth or when multiple types should be supported.
 9. Value `{}` is sometimes a map but sometimes an object.
 Use `tomap(...)` to make a map because there is no way to make an object.
+10. Avoid double negatives: use positive variable names to prevent confusion.
+For example, use `encryption_enabled` instead of `encryption_disabled`.
+11. For variables that should never be `null`, set `nullable = false`.
+This ensures that passing `null` uses the default value instead of `null`.
+If `null` is an acceptable value, you can omit nullable or set it to `true`.

 ## Outputs